Easy Law for Landlords Course

 Landlords and letting agents operate within a heavily regulated environment.
-Yet most remain ignorant of the underlying legal rules.
+But do YOU know the underlying legal rules?

-- Why are there different types of tenancy and what does this mean for you?
+- Why there are different types of tenancy and what this means for you?

-- Why do you have to serve different types of notice for different types of tenancy?
+- Why you have to serve different types of notice for different types of tenancy?
+And

-- What is the significance, for you, of a tenancy being an assured shorthold tenancy, or a protected tenancy or a common law tenancy?
+- What the significance is, for you, of a tenancy being an assured shorthold tenancy, a protected tenancy or a common law tenancy?
+Or

 These things are governed by logical rules which, once you know about them, will help you understand how it all works and why you need to do things in a certain way